 On July 7, 1947, many locals reported unusual debris of metal scattered over a huge area.
 Some even reported a blazing craft crossing the sky shortly before the crash.

 Within hours, the military told the reporters that the thing that had fallen from the sky had been a weather balloon.
 Several years later with similar witness accounts and growing UFO rumors led to the conclusion that the wreckage in Roswell was indeed an extraterrestrial flying object.

 6. Moon Landing Hoax

 The Moon landing hoax refers to a set of beliefs practiced by a certain group of persons who tries to prove the fact that the Apollo Moon landing of the late 1960s and 70s were nothing but a fake stunt pulled out by NASA and the United States of America in pursuit of humiliating USSR during the Cold War.

 It is a common notion that the whole idea was first originated by the libertarian writer Bill Kaysing in his book ‘We Never Went to the Moon’ in 1976.
-As we said earlier, there is a set of beliefs, meaning the exact form of the hoax can vary slightly, but the conclusion will be largely the same, you can imagine it as different edition of a same book.
+As we said earlier, there is a set of beliefs, meaning the exact form of the hoax can vary slightly, but the conclusion will be largely the same, you can imagine it as a different edition of the same book.

 A certain group of followers questions the possibility of space travel.
-According to flat earth societies, the Earth is flat and due to some reasons it is impossible for the astronauts to leave the Earth and it is self explanatory that the whole thing was filmed on the earth grounds.
+According to flat earth societies, the Earth is flat and due to some reasons it is impossible for the astronauts to leave the Earth and it is self-explanatory that the whole thing was filmed on the earth grounds.

 Another group of believers is convinced by the fact that the astronauts only went into a low orbit around the Earth as space outside the low orbit is filled with the deadly radiation.
-They further provided some vague, unproven evidences, which led them to the conclusion that the conspiracy is true.
+They further provided some vague, unproven evidence, which led them to the conclusion that the conspiracy is true.